bchavez/RethinkDb.Driver/README.md

 }
 // Output: 8
 ```
-You should be able to follow any examples found in the [ReQL documentation](http://www.rethinkdb.com/api/javascript/) with this driver.
+You should be able to follow any examples found in the offical [ReQL documentation](http://www.rethinkdb.com/api/javascript/) with this driver.

 Building